 - Your employer owns the email, so it’s not yours or private, don’t write in something that you can share with others.

 Choose Words Carefully

 When you want to set the voice and tone, words are important.
 It depends on your choice and how it will appear in the email.

 Also, you can be dependent on emoticons or abbreviations, and it’s important that you choose the right way of communication.

 Your selected words are responsible for how the readers will read the text and understand the message.

 Make yourself cool and careful while you write, so it can be helpful in setting the tone of the message and maintaining the voice along with keeping it professional.

 Choose The Right Way Of Greeting And Closing

-When you are greeting in the email, it will help in establishing the relationship with the recipients.
+When you are greeting in the email, it will help establish a relationship with the recipients.

-So when you are writing the greeting, you need to be aware of how you are greeting them.
-You can’t say Hi guys or Every Word, it’s too casual and friendly, also it is vague too.
+So when you are writing the greeting, you need to be aware of how you greet them.
+You can’t say Hi guys or Every Word; it’s too casual and friendly.
+Also, it is vague too.